vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 <figure> <img src = "../assets/images/maya_03_multicut_02.gif"><figcaption></figcaption></figure>

-### Effects of Edges on Smoothing
+### Edges, Smoothing, and Triple Fencing

 If we use the multi cut on two sides our model, we get a different result.

 <figure> <img src = "../assets/images/maya_03_edges_01.gif"><figcaption></figcaption></figure>
 <figure> <img src = "../assets/images/maya_03_edges_02.gif"><figcaption></figcaption></figure>

 We can also use the Multi-cut tool to add two edge loops on either side of an existing edge loop to create hard edges.
-This is sometime called **Triple Fencing.**
+This is sometimes called **Triple Fencing.**

-Let's try fencing in some edges on this model of a pawn to give it some harder edges when subdivided.

 <figure> <img src = "../assets/images/maya_03_edges.jpg"><figcaption></figcaption></figure>